Bellingham, WA: Cost of Living and Economic Data Analysis

 See personalized rates — free, no obligation.

-The median home value in Bellingham is $577,400, which reflects a competitive and high-demand housing market for the region.
+The median home value in Bellingham is currently $577,400.
+This reflects the high demand and desirable coastal location of the city.